-All sellers with VAT obligations in Germany must obtain and provide AbeBooks with a copy of their German Tax Certificate.
-Sellers who ship goods to customers in Germany but are not obligated to be tax registered in Germany need to submit a declaration to AbeBooks.
+Amendments to existing German VAT legislation become effective on July 1, 2021.
+On this page you will learn who is impacted by the amendments and what the new German tax legislation requires.
+All sellers with VAT obligations in Germany must obtain and provide AbeBooks with their German VAT registration number.
+Sellers who ship goods to customers in Germany but are not VAT obligated in Germany need to submit a declaration to AbeBooks.

 You need to acknowledge a declaration if you fulfill orders from or to Germany but you are not obligated to be tax registered in Germany.
 The following non-exhaustive list of facts indicate that you have no tax registration obligation in Germany:

 How do I renew my German Tax Certificate?